FBAR Penalties: Likely consequences for not filing

-Let’s just this out of the way — we aren’t going to be talking about jail.
-The reason is that for most FBAR non-filers, going to jail for failing to file an FBAR is about as likely as dying in a plane crash.* The point of this article to to discuss the likely consequences for not filing an FBAR – the FBAR penalty.
+Let's just this out of the way, the likely consequence is not jail.
+For most FBAR non-filers, going to jail for failing to file an FBAR is highly unlikely.
+Also, there is no such thing as a late FBAR Filing Penalty.
+The only penalties are for not filing an FBAR form.
+The point of this article to to discuss the likely consequences for not filing an FBAR - FBAR penalties.

 How the FBAR penalty process goes.